cvtqx/Recipe-tracking-app/README.md

 # Recipe-tracking-app

+- currently not responsive.
+Updates are being made.

-Deployed version can be viewed here: https://recipe-app-sg71.onrender.com/
+Deployed version for desktop can be viewed here: https://recipe-app-sg71.onrender.com/

 ## About